iCliniq Logo

 • Achilles Tendonitis - This condition affects the Achilles tendon, the tendon that connects the calf muscle to the heel.
 Achilles tendonitis can cause pain and stiffness in the heel and may make it difficult to walk or run.

-• Bunions - Bunions are a deformity of the big toe joint, pain, and difficulty walking.
+• Bunions - Bunions are a deformity of the big toe joint, and they cause pain and difficulty walking.

 • Calf Strain - A calf strain is a tear or stretch of the calf muscle.
 Symptoms like pain, swelling, and stiffness in the calf muscle are present.